MediaSavvy/MediaSavvy_Wiki/Wiki/Music.md

 A great website for genuine FLAC music.

 :::warning Note:
-The website is not really reliable because the website gos down quite often, because of this I recommend you use their Discord to download the music you want.
+The website is not really reliable because the website goes down quite often, because of this I recommend you use their Discord to download the music you want.
 :::

 ***